Mitek-Systems/MiSnap-Android/documentation/activity_integration_guide.md

 ## Other Settings

-`MiSnapSettings.workflow` provides other settings to override existing behaviors.
-Please see in-code documentation for full API.
+`MiSnapSettings.Workflow` provides other settings to override existing behaviors.

-Please see `examples/settings/WorkflowSettings.kt` for sample code.
+Please see `examples/settings/WorkflowSettings.kt` for the full code sample.

+Please see the in-code documentation for more details and the full API.

 ## Custom Navigation Graphs

 Developers can optionally choose to create and pass a custom navigation graph for a session's flow.
-This can be done by passing the optional argument to `MiSnapWorkflowStep`.
+This can be done by passing an optional argument to `MiSnapWorkflowStep`.

 Please see [Jetpack Navigation](https://developer.android.com/guide/navigation) for more information.